vahidbaharvand/test4z/README.md

 * **Update** records in a dataset
 * **Copy** data set with filter, skip, limit possibilities

-#SOME EXPLANATION OF THE SAMPLE TYPES
+#SOME EXPLANATION OF THE SAMPLE TYPES.

 ## Getting Started
 Follow these instructions to set up the Test4z Sample project on your local machine.